aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook/copy-and-move-worksheets-within-and-between-workbooks/_index.md

             const excelWorkbook5 = new Workbook();
             const excelWorkbook6 = new Workbook();

-            // Add New Worksheet
-            excelWorkbook6.worksheets.add();
+            // Add a new worksheet to the second workbook excelWorkbook6.worksheets.add();

-            // Copy the sheet from first book into second book. excelWorkbook6.worksheets.get(0).copy(excelWorkbook5.worksheets.get(0));
+            // Copy the sheet from the first workbook into the second workbook. excelWorkbook6.worksheets.get(0).copy(excelWorkbook5.worksheets.get(0));

-            // Remove the copied worksheet from first workbook excelWorkbook5.worksheets.removeAt(0);
+            // Remove the copied worksheet from the first workbook excelWorkbook5.worksheets.removeAt(0);

             // Save the first workbook